Pass rate

 Why the pass rate is lower than people expect

 The pass mark is 43 out of 50 on multiple choice (86%) and 44 out of 75 on hazard perception (about 59%) — and both must be passed in the same sitting.
-DVSA has expanded the question bank, added the video case-study question (2020), upgraded the hazard perception clips to CGI (2015), and from 2026 is rolling out new CPR and AED questions.
+DVSA has expanded the question bank, added the video case-study question (2020), upgraded the hazard perception clips to CGI (2015), and from 2026 has rolled out new CPR and AED questions.
 Each refresh tends to nudge the pass rate down a point or two until candidates and revision materials catch up.

 The pass rate is not the same as the pass mark.
 The mark is the threshold a single candidate has to clear; the rate is how often candidates actually clear it.
-For a deep dive on the threshold, see the pass mark guide .
+For a deep dive on the threshold, see the pass mark guide.

 How to be in the 44.9%